dfhoughton/ranagrams/README.md

 dictionary.
 Note "given some dictionary."
 Rana does not have a word list built in.
 You must tell it what words it may use in an anagram.
-I have made myself such a list out of a list of English words I found on the Internet from which I deleted all the words likely to offend people.
+I have made myself such a list out of a list of English words I found on the Internet from which I delted all the words likely to offend people.
 By default rana will look in your home directory for a file called .anagrams-dictionary.txt.

 In many cases a simple phrase will have hundreds of thousands or millions of